charlie-galb/chitter-frontend-react/README.md

-# Getting Started with Create React App
+# Chitter Frontend in React

 This is a twitter clone made with react.
 It is designed to work with a [pre-existing back-end API](https://github.com/makersacademy/chitter_api_backend).